txhammer68/docs/kubuntu.md

 This is a collection of info i have learned over the years of running Linux on my home PC.
 References to Arch wiki are useful, even though we are running Ubuntu based distro, many of the principles apply to kubuntu setup.

-Some useful links for optimizing system performance [Arch](https://wiki.archlinux.org/title/improving_performance)<br>
+Some useful links for optimizing system performance<br>
+[Arch](https://wiki.archlinux.org/title/improving_performance)<br>
 [Ubuntu](https://github.com/themagicalmammal/howtodebuntu#5-optimize-boot-time--ram-usage)<br>